bnjbvr/trinity/README.md

 See for instance the [`uuid`](https://github.com/bnjbvr/trinity/blob/main/modules/uuid/src/lib.rs) and [`horsejs`](https://github.com/bnjbvr/trinity/blob/main/modules/horsejs/src/lib.rs) modules.

+Make sure to install [`cargo-component`](https://github.com/bytecodealliance/cargo-component) first to be able to build wasm components.

 Modules can be hot-reloaded, making it trivial to deploy new modules, or replace existing modules already running on a server.
 It is also nice during development iterations on modules.
 Basically one can do the following to see changes in close to real-time:

 - run trinity with `cargo run`
-- `cd modules/ && cargo watch -x "build --release"` in another terminal
+- `cd modules/ && cargo watch -x "component build --release"` in another terminal

 The overall generic design is inspired from my previous bot, [botzilla](https://github.com/bnjbvr/botzilla), that was written in JavaScript and was very